Managed Investments, Property Trust & Super Funds

 This is an investment like no other in that you can’t use price to compensate for poor design or location.

-We have seen large funds develop properties with old school providers that might suit the provider and although they will not have vacancy issues now, but just don’t suit participants and have massive vacancy risk down the track.
+We have seen large funds develop properties with old school providers and while these properties might suit these providers and have minimal vacancy now due to the lack of supply, they just don’t suit participant needs and so they will have very high vacancy risk down the track.

 If the properties don’t have at least the items below then it may well be that the design suits returns on paper, or the efficiency of the provider, but not the participant.